Amount of Required Coverage/Funding Formulas

 Ct is the total permitted capacity.
 This is the capacity approved by the landfill’s permit, including any changes in capacity approved by a new permit or a permit modification; but excluding any capacity filled before August 18, 1989.

-E is the current closure and/or postclosure cost estimate(s).
-This is the most recent of the estimates prepared according to 14 CCR section 18263 and/or section 18266.
+E is the current closure, postclosure maintenance, and/or corrective action cost estimate(s).
+This is the most recent of the estimates prepared according to 27 CCR sections 21820, 21840 and/or section 22101, respectively.

 Cr is the remaining permitted capacity.
 This is the landfill’s total permitted capacity less the cumulative capacity filled at the facility since August 18, 1989.

-Er is the remaining closure and/or postclosure maintenance cost estimates to be funded.
-To calculate the remaining cost estimates to be funded, subtract the current value of the fund from the current closure and/or postclosure cost estimates.
+Er is the remaining closure, postclosure maintenance, and/or corrective action cost estimates to be funded.
+To calculate the remaining cost estimates to be funded, subtract the current value of the fund from the current closure, postclosure maintenance, and/or corrective action cost estimates.

-14 CCR section 18282 requires the balance of the closure and/or postclosure maintenance fund be equal to or greater than the current facility(ies) closure and/or postclosure maintenance cost estimates, when the facility(ies) receives its last shipment of waste.
-In addition, operators may make only one written request to the Board to change the anniversary date of the fund to coincide with the private company’s or municipality’s fiscal year.
+27 CCR section 22225 requires the balance of the closure and/or postclosure maintenance fund be equal to or greater than the current facility(ies) closure and/or postclosure maintenance cost estimates, when the facility(ies) receives its last shipment of waste.
+In addition, operators may make only one written request to CalRecycle to change the anniversary date of the fund to coincide with the private company’s or municipality’s fiscal year.

 Sample Calculations

-Operator establishes trust fund November 1, 1989* *(this is anniversary date).
-Sixty days prior to this anniversary date is September 1.
-Therefore, to calculate the annual deposit the operator uses annual capacity filled from August 18, 1989 to September 1, 1990 ¬ (60 days prior to November 1).
+Operator establishes trust fund November 1, 1989** (this is anniversary date).
+60 days prior to this anniversary date is September 1.
+Therefore, to calculate the annual deposit the operator uses annual capacity filled from August 18, 1989, to September 1, 1990 (60 days prior to November 1).
 Subsequent dates for calculating annual capacity are from September 1 to September 1 of the following year.

 1990